 The appeal of Software Defined Networking (SDN) is obvious.
 The ability to program the network will speed application deployment, reducing OPEX and time-to-revenue for service providers.
 SDN can help them offer services that align with changing business needs, especially when used with network function virtualization (NFV).
 The challenge is that most actual SDN implementations are non-standard or highly customized.
 Very few have the underlying hardware support required for real enterprise scale or carrier grade solutions.
 Methodologies for testing SDN enabled devices to establish real performance benchmarks are essential.
 Example test results illustrate the achievement of network convergence using OpenFlow.

 Geng Lin is CTO of Corporate Networks at Google, where he leads the development of enterprise networking architecture to support the cloud-based IT service model both within Google and with Google cloud customers.
 He was previously CTO of Networking Business (and Dell Fellow) at Dell where he led technology strategy, system architecture, product innovation, and partnership and acquisition of key technologies.
 A 20-year veteran of the networking industry, he has prior experience with Cisco, Netopia, and Nortel.
 He holds a PhD in Computer Science from the University of British Columbia.

 Abstract: The Role of SDN in Enterprise Cloud Networking

-Cloud services are having tremendous impact on enterprise networking.
-The migration of enterprise applications to the cloud presents a new opportunity to simplify on-premise networks.
-At the same time, delivery of cloud services over an external WAN increases the challenge of achieving security and application performance.
+As cloud services become a key part of enterprise IT environments, networking architectures must be reconsidered.
+The migration of applications to the cloud will allow enterprises to simplify their on-premise networks.
+However, delivery of cloud services over an external WAN makes security and good application performance more difficult to achieve.